Tech Made Simple

 The first thing I do in the morning is to check the weather forecast.
 With the recent wacky weather, I need to be armed with the forecast to head off the inevitable complaints from my boys when I hand out hats and gloves.

 Weather sites these days deliver much more than just the high and low temperatures and whether you need an umbrella or gloves.
-They provide hyper-local, minute-by-minute precipitation graphs, emergency weather alerts, and air quality information, including allergen reports.
-And accessing the sites via your computer (versus the associated apps on your phone), will provide better access to the rich data maps that the best sites provide.
+They provide hyper-local, minute-by-minute precipitation graphs, emergency weather alerts, air quality information, and allergen reports.
+Accessing the sites via your computer (versus the associated apps on your phone) will provide better access to the rich data maps the best sites provide.

 There are many weather sites to choose from, so I spent the last few weeks visiting weather sites to find the ones that deliver the best experience based on forecast accuracy, design, and depth of information.
-I found four weather sites that met my criteria and which I would highly recommend: The Weather Channel, AccuWeather, Weather Underground, and Dark Sky.
+I found three weather sites that met my criteria and would highly recommend: The Weather Channel, AccuWeather, and Weather Underground.
 For most people, The Weather Channel provides the at-a-glance information you need with rich data and interesting weather stories.
 Specifically, here’s what I considered.

 Forecast Accuracy

 According to research by Forecast Watch, a company that tracks forecast accuracy, The Weather Channel (aka Weather.com) and AccuWeather consistently rank at the top for forecast accuracy in the United States.
-However, Dark Sky and Weather Underground also consistently rank highly and may have more local data for your area (the list below shows forecast accuracy for Lewiston, ME).
 You can see who ranks highly in your area at Forecast Watch's ForecastAdvisor.

 ForecastWatch ForecastAdvisor showing a list of the sites that had the most accurate forecasts for Lewiston, ME, in 2021.